 The Trinity College Associated Clubs (TCAC) is an incorporated student association within the College, encompassing and representing all residents as members of the Junior Common Room.
 Its primary aim is to foster good fellowship among all its members and to organise cultural, sporting, social and wider community activities in which all students can participate.

 Formed in 1934 as a replacement for the former student-run association, the ‘Social Club’, the TCAC has since provided an invaluable level of organisation and representation to the College community.
 The TCAC is managed by a committee of eight elected representatives.

 Clubs and activities

-This is the club for those interested in mastering the sacred art of brewing their own beer.
-This group is committed to the appreciation of all things beer and beer-related.
+Have you ever been interested in mastering the sacred art of brewing your own beer?
+If so, this club is for you.
+This aptly titled group is committed to the appreciation of all things beer and beer-related.

 The Beer Budlay committee contributes significantly to the Trinity College social calendar.
 They are official bartenders and suppliers of V-Day, and provide students with some of the year’s most successful parties, which members can enjoy at discounted prices.